-For many Americans without prescription drug coverage, the costs associated with medications can be overwhelming.
+For many Americans without prescription drugs coverage, the costs associated with medications can be overwhelming.
 While many treatment plans are only effective when a patient takes her/his medicine regularly (such as infections or chronic conditions), the high cost of medications can make this difficult.
 One way to reduce costs if you are un- or under insured is to obtain care at a facility that participates in the 340B Drug Discount Program (340B Program).
 Regardless of income or employment, if you pay out-of-pocket for your medical services you can save up to half of the cost of your medications.
 It is an excellent solution for those who do not have prescription drug coverage: musicians, food servers, independent contractors and migrant farm workers, to name a few.

 What is the 340B Drug Discount Program?